rondlite/reaction-docs/website/versioned_docs/version-1.15.0/core-plugins-intro.md

 original_id: core-plugins-intro
 ---

-The server components of Reaction Commerce are evolving, so currently there are multiple types of plugins, created in various ways.
+The server components of Demand Cluster are evolving, so currently there are multiple types of plugins, created in various ways.
 Parts of Reaction still run on a Meteor server app, while newer parts of Reaction run in a Node app, which is primarily a GraphQL gateway and is slowly being split into separated services.

 Because of this transition phase, the system consists of multiple plugins, created and installed in different ways: